openforis/sepal-doc/docs/source/cli/ofgt.rst

 :code:`oft-trim-maks.bash`:

--   detects the margins and Landsat 7 missing scanlines, and trims the edges
+-   detects the margins and Landsat 7 missing scan lines, and trims the edges
 -   accepts 6 or 7 band image
 -   all values ¡= 0 are considered nodata

 .. note::

-    The output of oft-trim-maks.bash can be furhter used for :code:`oft-combine-images.bash`
+    The output of :code:`oft-trim-maks.bash` can be further used for :code:`oft-combine-images.bash`

 EXAMPLE
 #######